UKCloud/documentation/articles/vmware/vmw-how-upload-media-iso-flp.md

 - Facilitate the creation of VMs from scratch, which can then be saved to your catalog for future deployment

-## Uploading media
+## Uploading media in vCloud Director 9.7

-If you want to upload media [from a file on your local machine](#uploading-media-from-a-local-file), you can use the Tenant UI.
-To upload media [from a URL](#uploading-media-from-a-url), you'll need to use the Legacy UI.
+In vCloud Director 9.7, you can use the Tenant Portal to upload media [from a file on your local machine](#uploading-media-from-a-local-file).
+You can also use the Legacy UI to upload media [from a URL](#uploading-media-from-a-url).

 ### Uploading media from a local file